nwheels-io/NWheels/CONTRIBUTING.md

 - The code must be covered by tests.
   - If the PR includes changes to existing functionality, the tests that cover changed functionality must be changed accordingly.
   - Any appropriate combination of unit/integration/system tests is accepted, and their union coverage is counted.
+  - Coverage summary is automatically posted by CodeCov on the PR thread.
+  - Coverage of 80% is the required minimum (validated by CodeCov).
-  - Coverage of less than 80% must be justified - comment on the PR thread.
+  - Coverage of less than 100% must be justified - comment on the PR thread (e.g., a race condition that cannot be reliably reproduced).
+  - PR is not allowed to drop the coverage by more than 5% compared to its base in `master` (validated by CodeCov).
 - The PR must pass CI builds attached to NWheels repo.
 Their details appear on the PR issue thread.
 - The PR must have a review with approval by one of project maintainers.